-A graduate of the doctoral program in piano performance at Manhattan School of Music, Penny Johnson is best known for her performances of the music of Johann Sebastian Bach.
-Solo all-Bach recitals have included the complete cycles of such late works as the Goldberg Variations and The Art of Fugue, to which Penny composed her own ending for the unfinished fugue .
-In 2013, Penny was a semi-finalist at the 8th International J. S. Bach Piano Competition held in Würzburg, Germany.
-Her passion for the music of Bach has also led her to participate in a two-week residency at the Banff Centre for the Arts, where she was a recipient of a grant from The Canada Council for the Arts.
+Best known for her interpretations of the music of J. S. Bach, solo recitals have included the complete Inventions & Sinfonias, Goldberg Variations and Art of Fugue.
+In 2013, she was a semi-finalist at the 8th International J. S. Bach Piano Competition held in Würzburg, Germany, and her passion for the music of Bach has also led her to participate in a residency at the Banff Centre for the Arts, where she was a recipient of a grant from The Canada Council for the Arts.

 Peggy Hills, (Bachelor of Music in Performances from Western and student of Ivan Galamian @Juilliard) an accomplished violinist is first and foremost a remarkable and passionate educator.
 The most telling success stories are the ones where she has taken students with limited talent to playing levels that are beyond the ‘norm’.
 There are many examples of her accomplishments with ‘talented’ musicians.
 An obvious one is Adrian Anantawan.
 How Peggy was able to see the possibility of a one-handed player actually playing the violin is amazing.
 Through her inspirational leadership, he has now finalized a Masters at Yale and a Doctorate from Harvard after his undergraduate studies at Curtis.
 He is already being booked with major orchestras as a soloist and is playing an important role model for the disabled.
 The fact that she plays a continuing role with her students even after they leave for career or further study is evidence of Peggy’s excellence in teaching, commitment and in matters of personal understanding.